(786) 301-3007

 No. Unless re-tinting after 4 weeks.

-Although LVL is great for many people, it's not suitable for everyone.
+Although lash lifts are great for many people, it's not suitable for everyone.
 Those unlikely to be suitable are likely to fall into one of the following categories:

 -People who've a medical contraindication to the treatment